Joshua-Beatty/WCA_Notifier/README.md

   npm i
 ```

-You will also need to modify wrangler.toml to point towards your own kv_namespaces
+You will also need to copy wrangler.toml.example to a wrangler.toml file and modify the namespace Ids.

 Then you can start local testing by running